Skip to main content

 Canton Fair 2025

-The largest trade fair in China held biannually in Guangzhou, featuring thousands of exhibitors across all industries.
+The world's largest trade fair, held biannually in Guangzhou.
+Thousands of exhibitors across all industries.

 Tech exhibition